Thirteen Colonies: American Revolution

+American Revolutionary War

-In response, the colonies formed bodies of elected representatives known as Provincial Congresses, and Colonists began to boycott imported British merchandise.
+In response, the colonies formed bodies of elected representatives known as Provincial Congresses, and colonists began to boycott imported British merchandise.
 Later in 1774, 12 colonies sent representatives to the First Continental Congress in Philadelphia.
 During the Second Continental Congress, the remaining colony of Georgia sent delegates as well.

 Massachusetts Governor Thomas Gage feared a confrontation with the colonists; he requested reinforcements from Britain, but the British government was not willing to pay for the expense of stationing tens of thousands of soldiers in the Thirteen Colonies.
 Gage was instead ordered to seize Patriot arsenals.
 He dispatched a force to march on the arsenal at Concord, Massachusetts, but the Patriots learned about it and blocked their advance.
 The Patriots repulsed the British force at the April 1775 Battles of Lexington and Concord, then lay siege to Boston.

-By spring 1775, all royal officials had been expelled, and the Continental Congress hosted a convention of delegates for the 13 colonies.
-It raised an army to fight the British and named George Washington its commander, made treaties, declared independence, and recommended that the colonies write constitutions and become states (later enumerated in the 1777 Articles of Confederation).
-The Second Continental Congress assembled in May 1775 and began to coordinate armed resistance against Britain.
-It established a government that recruited soldiers and printed its own money.
-General Washington took command of the Patriot soldiers in New England and forced the British to withdraw from Boston.
-In 1776, the Thirteen Colonies (now self referenced as states) declared their independence from Britain.
-With the help of France and Spain, they defeated the British and their German allies in the American Revolutionary War, with the final battle usually being referred to as the Siege of Yorktown in 1781.
+By spring 1775, all royal officials had been expelled, and the Continental Congress hosted a convention of delegates for the Thirteen Colonies.
+It raised an army to fight the British and named George Washington its commander, made treaties, declared independence, and recommended that the colonies write constitutions and become states, later enumerated in the 1777 Articles of Confederation.

+In May 1775, the Second Continental Congress, assembled in the revolutionary capital of Philadelphia, began recruiting soldiers for the Revolutionary War against the British, printing its own money, and appointing George Washington as commander of Patriot militias.
+Those from New England that had launched the Siege of Boston, which forced British troops to withdraw from Boston.
+The patriot militias were later formalized into the Continental Army under Washington's command.

+Declaration of Independence

+The Second Continental Congress charged the Committee of Five, including John Adams, Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman, with authoring the Declaration of Independence.
+The committee, in turn, asked Jefferson to author the first draft, which Jefferson largely wrote in isolation between June 11, 1776, and June 28, 1776, from the second floor of a three-story home he was renting at 700 Market Street in Philadelphia, now called the Declaration House and within walking distance of Independence Hall.
+Considering Congress's busy schedule, Jefferson probably had limited time for writing over these 17 days, and he likely wrote his first draft quickly.

+On July 4, 1776, the Second Continental Congress unanimously adopted and issued the Declaration as a letter of grievances to King George III;

+With the help chiefly of France, they defeated the British in the American Revolutionary War.
+The decisive victory came at the Siege of Yorktown in 1781.
 In the Treaty of Paris (1783), Britain officially recognized the independence of the United States of America.